 While the most notable part of a rebranding effort might be the visual reset, Stage 9 is steadfastly committed to becoming a unique entertainment venue.
 Stage 9 will continue to work towards being inclusive and versatile in production and presentation.
 Finally, Stage 9 will strive to become a true community asset and a part of the vibrancy of the future of downtown Hutchinson and the Hutchinson community at large.

-Stage 9 begins its 104th Anniversary Season in January, the current COVID-19 Pandemic has affected the Hutchinson Arts Community greatly.
-From special events to a mainstage season filled with new and exciting education programming, the 2020 Season is designed to continue Stage 9’s commitment to diverse offerings to the Hutchinson community no matter what the Pandemic affects for it's future.
+Stage 9 begins its 105th Anniversary Season in January, the current COVID-19 Pandemic has affected the Hutchinson Arts Community greatly.
+From special events to a mainstage season filled with new and exciting education programming, the 2021 Season is designed to continue Stage 9’s commitment to diverse offerings to the Hutchinson community no matter what the Pandemic affects for it's future.